-Statutory guidance around fabricated or induced illness can be found here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/277314/Safeguarding_Children_in_whom_illness_is_fabricated_or_induced.pdf including those that may be related to particular belief systems.
+Statutory guidance around fabricated or induced illness can be found here: induced.pdf including those that may be related to particular belief systems.
 If a member of staff has concerns that a child may be the victim of faith-based abuse they will report it to the DSL/DDSL.
 The DSL will then refer these concerns to children's services so that a multi-agency initial assessment can be conducted to identify the risks and the child's needs.